Rudiio/Bacteria/README.md

 This project consist in modeling the morphogenesis of micro-colonies of bacteria that support bending.

 ## Model presentation

 In our model, a bacteria is constitued of a chain of disks linked by springs.
 - This implies that the disks are subject to linear spring forces that controls the springs length and to torsion spring forces that control the angles of system of 3 disks.

+- Non overlapping forces are implemented as elactic collision interaction between two disks that are near enough.

 - Exponential growth of the bacteria are also implemented.

+- When the bacteria lengths reach a threshold, the bacteria divide themselves into two daugthters.

+We use an energy based approach to calculate the velocity of each disks and then integrate Newton's equation of motion.

 ![model](https://github.com/Rudiio/Images-factory/blob/main/model.png)

-## Simulation dimensions
+## Simulation parameters

-The dimension for a bacteria is around 10 micrometers.
-On the display, it is possible to change the scale micrometer/pixel, but it is natively fixed to 1 um = 40 p
+The data notebook extracts the numerical parameters from datasets of experimental bacteria (Coli or Pseudomonas).
+Distributions of the parameters are made to understand the simulations parameters and to compare the results.

+Here are the studied parameters:
+- **cname** : the name of a bacteria
+- **frame** : the frame during wich the bacteria was observed.
+- **time** : the time of the observation
+- **cellno** : the number of the cell on the current frame
+- **schnitzno** : the "id" of a bacterium
+- **birth** : the birth date
+- **lifespan** : lifetime of a bacterium before division
+- **area** : area of the bacterium
+- **lentgh** :
+- **angle**:
+- **grate** : growth rate of the bacterium
+- **width**

 ## Commands

 - **A** : show/hide the axises
 - **K** : zoom
 - **L** : dezoom
-- **p** : take a screenshot
+- **P** : take a screenshot
-- **z** : generate a random bacterium
+- **Z** : generate a random bacterium
-- **r** : change the display mode of the bacteria
+- **R** : change the display mode of the bacteria
 - **← → ↑ ↓** : movements (change the origin)

 ## TODO